 Ra’anana

-Ra’anana is the original Anglo suburb — the city most North American olim associated with “where the English-speakers live” before Netanya overtook it in raw numbers.
-Ra’anana retains a more established, slightly more polished feel than its newer cousins, and a single neighborhood remains the focus of Anglo demand.
+Ra’anana is the original Anglo suburb — the city most North American olim associated with “where the English-speakers live” before Netanya grew.
+It retains a more established, polished feel and a single neighbourhood remains the focus of Anglo demand.

 North Ra’anana

-The neighborhood is more expensive per square meter than Netanya’s modern equivalents but commands the premium because of its established schools, mature community, and easy commute to Tel Aviv (15-20 minutes by car off-peak).
-Best fit for families with school-age children, professionals working in the Sharon corridor, and buyers who value community continuity over modern construction.
+The textbook Anglo-suburb experience in Israeli form: quiet residential streets, generous green space, excellent English-friendly schools, dense synagogue infrastructure across denominations, and well-functioning local government that olim from suburban New York or London immediately recognise.
+More expensive per square metre than Netanya’s modern equivalents, but commands the premium through its schools, mature community, and easy Tel Aviv commute (15–20 minutes by car off-peak).
+Best fit for families with school-age children and professionals working in the Sharon corridor.

 Modi’in

-Modi’in is Israel’s flagship planned city — entirely built since the 1990s, designed around the principles of orderly residential layout, full amenities at neighborhood level, and equal access to both Jerusalem and Tel Aviv.
-The city has attracted a strong Anglo religious-Zionist demographic.
+Israel’s flagship planned city — entirely built since the 1990s, designed around orderly residential layout, full amenities at neighbourhood level, and equal access to both Jerusalem and Tel Aviv.
+Has attracted a strong Anglo religious-Zionist demographic.

 Buchman